ZhengL00/ReX-GoT/README.md

 # ReX-GoT
-The implementation of "Reverse Multi-Choice Dialogue Commonsense Inference with Graph-of-Thought"
+The implementation of our AAAI 2024 paper "Reverse Multi-Choice Dialogue Commonsense Inference with Graph-of-Thought"